theorlandog/mfa-aws/README.rst

 YubiKey
 ~~~~~~~
 The TOTP functionality of YubiKey tokens can be integrated on the cli through the ykman utility.
-Just specify the yubikey_credential_name in the mfa-config profile
+Just specify the yubikey_credential_name in the mfa-config profile.

 .. code:: bash